AffectGPT-R1: Leveraging Reinforcement Learning for Open-Vocabulary Multimodal Emotion Recognition: Abstract

 \section{Abstract}

-Open-Vocabulary Multimodal Emotion Recognition (OV-MER) aims to predict emotions without being constrained by predefined label spaces, enabling fine-grained and human-like emotion understanding.
-Unlike traditional discriminative methods, OV-MER leverages generative models, such as large language models (LLMs) with extensive vocabularies, to capture the full spectrum of emotions.
-Previous approaches (like AffectGPT) primarily rely on token-level loss for training.
-However, this objective does not align with the emotion wheel (EW)-based evaluation metrics used in OV-MER.
-Unfortunately, EW-based metrics cannot be directly optimized via gradient backpropagation.
-In this paper, we propose \textbf{AffectGPT-R1}, a reinforcement learning framework that directly optimizes performance on EW-based metrics.
-Specifically, we treat these metrics as the reward function and employ Group Relative Policy Optimization (GRPO) to maximize rewards.
-Experimental results demonstrate that AffectGPT-R1 achieves significant improvements on OV-MER.
-We hope this work advances the field of multimodal emotion recognition.
-Our code will be publicly available at: \href{https://github.com/zeroQiaoba/AffectGPT}{https://github.com/zeroQiaoba/AffectGPT}.
+Open-Vocabulary Multimodal Emotion Recognition (OV-MER) aims to predict emotions without being constrained by label spaces, enabling fine-grained emotion understanding.
+Unlike traditional discriminative methods, OV-MER leverages generative models to capture the full spectrum of emotions and employs emotion wheels (EWs) for metric calculation.
+Previous approaches (e.g., AffectGPT) primarily rely on token-level loss during training.
+However, this objective is misaligned with the metrics used in OV-MER, while these metrics cannot be optimized via gradient backpropagation.
+To address this limitation, we propose \textbf{AffectGPT-R1}, a reinforcement learning framework that treats EW-based metrics as a reward function and applies policy optimization to maximize this reward.
+Additionally, we introduce an explicit reasoning process and examine its necessity in OV-MER.
+To further guide model behavior, we incorporate auxiliary rewards that regularize both emotion reasoning and emotion prediction.
+We also apply length penalties to mitigate reward hacking.
+Experimental results demonstrate that AffectGPT-R1 yields significant performance improvements on OV-MER.
+Moreover, our approach enhances generalized emotion understanding, achieving state-of-the-art results on MER-UniBench.
+Our code is provided in the supplementary material and will be released to facilitate future research.